 ‘I just want to say thank you for believing in us, Counsel Lindsey.’
 Forester said, with so much adoration in his eyes for the lady that had spent the last few days, committed to their fight for justice.

-Going through the evidences again, looking for clues, Counsel Lindsey spent the entire night poring over the pictures and all the reports on her desk.
+Going through the evidence again, looking for clues, Counsel Lindsey spent the entire night poring over the pictures and all the reports on her desk.
 Taking a closer look at the forensic report again, she found a discrepancy.

 The report reads;

 Examination of supposed murder weapon shows that it indeed was used as a tool to take the life of General Ashford.
 The blood on the wood matches his.
-The finger prints on the plank were 1 sets…’
+The fingerprints on the plank were 1 sets…’

-‘Hey Roscoe!
+‘Hey, Roscoe!
 Sorry to call you by this time of the night.’

 ‘It’s alright Lindsey.
 Anything you need?’